The 375 RAPTOR was designed with multiple performance objectives:

 Of course, ultimately we are talking about Kinetic Energy and how can we relate these levels of energy to some other common object we are all familiar with.
 As perspective, the 300 yard energy of the 270 grain Speer BTSP. is equal to a 5 pound mass impacting at 108 miles per hour so think of your average household brick or a 5 pound sledgehammer impacting at over 100 miles per hour.

-Velocity and Energy are only two indicators of performance, but are key contributors to on-target hunting performance which depends bullet expansion to create an optimum wound channel releasing the terminal energy to perform a humane harvest.
+Velocity and Energy are only two indicators of performance, but are key contributors to on-target hunting performance which depend bullet expansion to create an optimum wound channel releasing the terminal energy to perform a humane harvest.
 In speaking with engineers at Nosler, Sierra and Speer, there is concurrence that rifle hunting bullets require a minimum on target velocity of 1800 fps to insure reliable expansion.
 Using an expansion factor of 1.5 times caliber, the .375 caliber achieves an expansion of .5625 inches which is exactly 9/16 inch for those that prefer fractional measurements.

 SHORT BARREL RIFLE PERFORMANCE